The “Don’t Tell” Policy in AA

 A rumour circulated in the Toronto area that there was a new AA group in Richmond Hill which, although it read the traditional 12 Steps of AA, also shared an interpretation of some of the steps without the “God” word.

-A month later, on December 20, one of these detectives moved at Intergroup that Widening Our Gateway be suspended from Intergroup membership for changing the steps.
+A month later, on December 20, one of these detectives presented a motion at Intergroup that Widening Our Gateway be suspended from Intergroup membership for changing the Steps.

 The motion will be voted on at the next Intergroup meeting.